eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-1.md

 We also will need a package called Babel in order to use ES6 and React's JSX (more on that in a bit).
 Specifically, we want Webpack to run Babel for us on any JavaScript files Webpack tries to build.
 Babel will transform our ES6 code to a version of JavaScript supported by browsers.

 The first step is to install the necessary Babel packages as development dependencies.
-The `babel-loader` package provides a "loader" that Webpack can use to run Babel. `babel-preset-es2015` and `babel-preset-react` will allow babel to interpret ES6 files and
+The `babel-loader` package provides a "loader" that Webpack can use to run Babel. `babel-preset-es2015` and `babel-preset-react` will allow babel to interpret ES6 files and JSX respectively.

 ```
 npm install --save-dev babel-core babel-loader babel-preset-es2015 babel-preset-react